 Range said because of the weakness, the hedges it has using natural gasoline (C5) as a proxy, which "largely tracks the movement in WTI, while still strongly in-the-money, have become less effective in our view as a hedge for the entire NGL barrel."
 To "more effectively hedge" the NGL output, the company now is using C5 and propane (C3) as proxy hedges for heavy and light NGL barrels "to better correlate the market relationship between our hedges and our production.
 We believe this approach has allowed us to help stabilize our NGL prices without the additional cost of hedging each NGL barrel component."

-Range's numbers indicate that its liquids growth is "at risk" because the segment grew "only fractionally" from the first three months of this year, said Canaccord Genuity analysts John Gerdes and Ryan Oatman.
+Range's numbers indicate that its liquids growth now is "at risk" because the segment grew "only fractionally" from the first three months of this year, said Canaccord Genuity analysts John Gerdes and Ryan Oatman Thursday.
 The analysts now expect Range's 2012 liquids growth to be 35%, "down from our prior 43% expectation and below guidance of 40%."